 All EVs can charge at Level 2 stations.
 Some plug-in hybrids do not have the ability to use Level 3 charging stations.
 Check the owner’s manual or ask your automotive dealer before using a Level 3 charger if you own a plug-in hybrid electric vehicle.

 The Tesla Model 3 EV cannot use public Level 3 charging stations without a CHAdeMO Adapter accessory, which is available online from the Tesla website.
-Other Tesla Models (X and S) do not require these adapters to use Level 3 charging stations.

 What does it cost to charge my EV?